004 - River

 Activity One - Watch

-The clip that you are going to watch gives you a review of the different processes that help to form landforms and will also give a summary of how a waterfalls, meanders, levees, floodplains and deltas are formed.
+The clip that you are going to watch is a review of the different processes that help to form landforms.
+It will also give you a summary of how a waterfalls, meanders, levees, floodplains and deltas are formed.
 Watch the clip and make notes on how the five key landforms are created.
-Do do this we will be using videonot.es.
+Remember to use subheading for the different landforms.

-Draw the digram above but label it using different colours for the processes (erosion, transportation, deposition), landforms and velocity.
-You can link this to the Bradshaw Model that we discussed in a previous lesson.
+Draw the digram below in the 'Useful Resources' box below and label it using different colours for the processes (erosion, transportation, deposition), landforms and velocity - so use three colours.

 Activity Three - Create

 Produce an IB DP Geography level revision sheet for one of the fluvial landforms that is mentioned in the syllabus point.
 The group will be divided into pairs to look at a different landform per team.
 Your revision sheet should be no longer than 1 side of A3 and you will be using LucidPress.
 The finished articles will be shared on the department website - www.nationsinsoc.org